-Applications which do not meet the criteria as outlined in Section IV.4.
+Applications which do not meet the criteria as outlined in Section IV 4.
 Submission Dates and Times of the NOFO will be considered late applications and will not be reviewed.
+Refer to HRSA's Policy on Late Submission of Grant Applications for more information.

 3.6.
-Requesting a Waiver from the Submission Requirement
+Requesting a Waiver from the Electronic Submission Requirement